 For more information, see XML API Reference Methods.
-Keep in mind that when you send requests to Google Cloud Storage, you will need to change the request body, when applicable, to use the appropriate Google Cloud Storage syntax.
+Keep in mind that when you send requests to Cloud Storage, you will need to change the request body, when applicable, to use the appropriate Cloud Storage syntax.
 For example, when you create a lifecycle configuration for a bucket, use the Cloud Storage lifecycle XML, which is different than the Amazon S3 lifecycle XML.

-There are a few differences between Google Cloud Storage XML API and Amazon S3 which are summarized below, with suggested Cloud Storage alternatives:
+There are a few differences between Cloud Storage XML API and Amazon S3 which are summarized below, with suggested Cloud Storage alternatives: